apache/mesos/docs/home.md

 * [Framework Development Guide](app-framework-development-guide.md) describes how to build applications on top of Mesos.
 * [Designing Highly Available Mesos Frameworks](high-availability-framework-guide.md)
 * [Reconciliation](reconciliation.md) for ensuring a framework's state remains eventually consistent in the face of failures.
-* [Scheduler HTTP API](scheduler-http-api.md) describes the new HTTP API for communication between schedulers and the Mesos master.
-* [Executor HTTP API](executor-http-api.md) describes the new HTTP API for communication between executors and the Mesos agent.
-* [Client Libraries](api-client-libraries.md) contains a list of Mesos HTTP API client libraries.
-* [Javadoc](/api/latest/java/) documents the Mesos Java API.
-* [Doxygen](/api/latest/c++/namespacemesos.html) documents the Mesos C++ API.
 * [Developer Tools](tools.md) for hacking on Mesos or writing frameworks.
-* [Versioning](versioning.md) describes how Mesos does API and release versioning.

 ## Extending Mesos